thoomi/traffic-sign-classifier/README.md

 Overview
 ---
 This is the second project I am doing as part of Udacity's Self-Driving-Car Nanodegree.
-After learning the theoretical concepts of *neural networks* and *deep learning* I started exploring [TensorFlow](https://www.tensorflow.org/).
-Following that path I used the newly gained knowledge to build a *deep neural network* in order to recognize 43 different German traffic signs.
+After learning the theoretical concepts of *neural networks* and *deep learning*, I started exploring [TensorFlow](https://www.tensorflow.org/).
+Following that path, I used the newly gained knowledge to build up a *deep neural network* in order to recognize 43 different German traffic signs.
 Utilizing different preprocessing and data augmentation techniques my final model got an accuracy of **98.7%** on the validation set and an accuracy of **96.0%** on the test set.
-See below for more detail :)
+See below for more details :)

 ### Implementation
 The final model architecture of my solution looks like: